sarahmnelson79/Team-Kamiak/Outline.md

 ### Is the data in a transferable, re-usable format?

-Most of the metadata are in .csv files or would at least have to be converted from the museums database, which uses paradox.
+For WSU, most of the metadata are in .csv files or would at least have to be converted from the museums database, which uses Paradox.
+The data is also hosted and backed up on WSU servers for WSU.